wp-plugins/posts-to-do-list/readme.txt

 5. That's it, done!

 == Changelog ==
+= 0.8.1 =
+* Solved fatal error on install (that I was actually unaware of, it probably came up only on certain platforms) because of non-static methods called statically.

 = 0.8 =
 * Users can now assign to themselves posts added to the list as unassigned and assigned to other users.
 * Users can now unassign from them posts assigned to themselves.